Deadline: October 12, 2022 (US Citizens) / January 5, 2022 (Other Applicants)

-The Gates Cambridge Scholarship was established in October 2000 by a donation of US$210m from the Bill and Melinda Gates Foundation to the University of Cambridge; this is the largest ever single donation to a UK university.
-The mission is to build a global network of future leaders committed to improving the lives of others.
-It aims to achieve this mission by selecting outstanding scholars, providing them with financial and non-financial support at one of the world’s leading universities and facilitating community building at and beyond Cambridge.
+Applications are open for the Gates Cambridge Scholarship Program 2023/2024 to study in the United Kingdom.
+The Gates Cambridge Scholarship programme was established in October 2000 by a donation of US$210m from the Bill and Melinda Gates Foundation to the University of Cambridge; this is the largest ever single donation to a UK university.

 A Gates Cambridge Scholarship covers the full cost of studying at Cambridge.
 It also provides additional, discretionary funding.